altumguides/altumguides.github.io/index.md

  7. Residing in the bottom middle of the page are the submit buttons.
 The green `Good` button will annotate the current subject as having sufficient distinct images, and the red `Bad` button will annotate the current subject as the opposite.

 # <a name="Instruction"></a>Objective
-  - For each subject, you are to determine whether the subject falls in one of the following groups: **90% or more of the total number of images belong to a SINGLE face identity**.
+  - For each subject, you are to determine whether the subject falls in one of the following groups:
 	  - If more than 90% of the images shown for a celebrity subject belongs to a single face identity, then click the green `Good` button.
+	  - if less than 90% of the images and more than 80% of the images shown for a celebrity subject belongs to a single face identity, then click the yellow
 	  - Otherwise, click the red `Bad` button.
   - You can select an image that you think is not representative of the main identity.
 Doing this will modify the `Percentage` information.
 You can use this information to help you in your objective.
 Images that may satisfy this condition include:
 	  - Images with more than 2 people in it.